 Colombia stands out in the FinTech ecosystem by being rated with the highest rate of adoption of financial technology in Latin America, this according to the 2019 Ernst & Young report.

-Likewise, according to this medium, Colombia has an attractive ecosystem for the development of the fintech industry, filling banking gaps in the region and reaching an annual growth of 120%.
+Likewise, according to this medium, Colombia has an attractive ecosystem for the development of the FinTecha industry, filling banking gaps in the region and reaching an annual growth of 120%.

-Also, statistics such as those from Ernst & Young have led investors to have invested more than $ 1 billion in the industry in the last three years, of which about $ 300 million was obtained during the first five months of the pandemic , according to information from Fintech Colombia highlighted by the British newspaper in the publication.
+Statistics such as Ernst & Young's have led investors to invest more than $ 1 billion in the industry in the last three years, of which about $ 300 million were obtained during the first five months of the pandemic , according to information from Fintech Colombia highlighted by the British newspaper in the publication.

-The Colombian FinTech industry advances betting on financial inclusion because 76% of the country's citizens regularly use some product , however, there are areas in which the adoption of these services or products is still lagged compared to the main Colombian cities, according to the Financial Times publication.
+76% of Colombians make use of a FinTech product , however, there are areas in which the adoption of these services or products is still lagged compared to the main cities, this according to the Financial Times publication.

-And it is precisely there where they have an important opportunity: in the development of solutions and products capable of innovating and responding to the changing demands of consumers.
+And it is precisely there where they have an important opportunity when designing solutions as well as products capable of innovating and responding to the changing demands of consumers.

-In the case of Costa Rica, the FinTech market is extremely young in our country even though it has been developing in various parts of the world for decades; However, startups have aroused the interest of a great diversity of national market players.
+In the case of Costa Rica, the FinTech market is extremely young despite the fact that it has been developing in various parts of the world for decades; However, startups have aroused the interest of a great diversity of national market players.